Profile: Wikileaks founder Julian Assange

 He promoted and defended the video, as well as the massive releases of classified US military documents on the Afghan and Iraq wars, in July and October 2010.

-The website went on to release new tranches of documents, including five million confidential emails from US-based intelligence company Stratfor.
+The Wikileaks website went on to release new tranches of documents, including five million confidential emails from US-based intelligence company Stratfor.

 But it also found itself fighting for survival in 2010 when a number of US financial institutions began to block donations.

-He has said that they are politically motivated, part of a smear campaign against him and his whistle-blowing website.
+He has said that such efforts are politically motivated and are part of a smear campaign against him and his whistle-blowing website.

 He made a submission to the UK's Leveson Inquiry into press standards, saying he had faced "widespread inaccurate and negative media coverage".

 Mr Assange has been fighting a bitter legal battle since his arrest in London in December 2010.
 He spent eight nights in prison before being released and put under house arrest without charge, as the guest of wealthy supporters.

 He won the right to petition the UK Supreme Court directly in his fight against extradition, but the court's judges dismissed his challenge.

 Mr Assange turned to Ecuador's President Rafael Correa for help, the two men having expressed similar views on freedom in the past.
 During an interview for Mr Assange's TV show on Russia Today, Mr Correa repeatedly praised Wikileaks and its work.

 Concerns over his health have also surfaced.
 As early as October 2012, Ecuador's embassy said it has sought assurances that Mr Assange would not be arrested if he was taken to hospital, saying it is "very concerned" over his condition, indicating he had a lung infection.

 But sitting alongside Ecuador's foreign minister at a news conference at the embassy in August 2014, Mr Assange dismissed newspaper reports that he would be leaving the embassy to seek medical treatment.